diegoiast/lsp-client-demo-qt/README.md

-# LSP cliet demo for Qt
+# LSP client demo for Qt

-This repo shows how to use [LSP framework](https://github.com/leon-bckl/lsp-framework) to connect your application to an LSP server (like clangd).
+This repo shows how to use [LSP framework](https://github.com/leon-bckl/lsp-framework) to connect your application to an LSP server (like `clangd`).
+While the example here is for C/C++, the same exact mechanism can be used to connect a Python LSP and get the same

 To learn about LSP visit -
 https://microsoft.github.io/language-server-protocol/ and  https://en.wikipedia.org/wiki/Language_Server_Protocol.